Voynich Manuscript — Shiny Side Out

 f.26Two stems, stacked leaf whorls (green + tan), shared fibrous taproot, small blue flowers at left stem apexTwo varieties or close relatives sharing habitat

-f.453–4 separate stems with palmate leaves and blue 5-petal flowers, arising from one elaborate scrolling root platformPlant family or genus grouping — largest multi-plant folio
+f.453–4 separate stems with palmate leaves and blue 5-petal flowers, arising from one elaborate scrolling root platformPlant family or genus grouping — largest multi-plant folio.
+Likely a compound remedy.

 f.857–8 small plants sharing a dense root bed with long wispy root fibresProbable compound remedy or genus catalogue